flutter/website/src/content/cookbook/architecture/result.md

 You can attempt to solve this by documenting the `ApiClientService`, warning about the possible exceptions it might throw.
 However, since the view model doesn’t use the service directly, other developers working in the codebase might miss this information.

 ## Using the result pattern

-An alternative to throwing exceptions is to wrap the function output into a `Result` object.
+An alternative to throwing exceptions is to wrap the function output in a `Result` object.

 When the function runs successfully, the `Result` contains the returned value.
-However, if the function did not complete successfully, the `Result` object will contain the error.
+However, if the function does not complete successfully, the `Result` object contains the error.

 A `Result` is a [`sealed`][] class that can either subclass `Ok` or the `Error` class.